The 1997 general election was not just a pivotal moment in British political history, it was also a memorable television programme.

 * The rights to this pun can be purchased at standard union rates.

 8. John Major fades to grey**

-Dignity was largely a stranger to the outgoing Prime Minister by this point, but he probably didn’t need his gracious peroration at Tory Central Office to be interrupted at its very mot juste by a telephone.
-Full marks to the heckler, who may well have been Nick Robinson, who quick as a flash shouts out: ‘Tory telecom reforms!’
+Dignity was largely a stranger to the outgoing prime minister by this point, but the embarrassment was not quite at an end.
+As his gracious peroration at Tory Central Office reached its very mot juste, it was interrupted by a telephone.
+Full marks to the heckler (who may have been Nick Robinson) who quick as a flash shouts out: ‘Tory telecom reforms!’
 Which, when you think about it, works as a gag at precisely no levels.